Writing Self, Writing Place (11118.1)

 Writers have great freedom in their work, but also clear constraints on what they may write and present to others.
 Consequently, while writing students may write any story that engages them, in the voice, from the perspective, and using the characterisation that they choose, they must also comply with the University of Canberra's Regulation of Student Conduct rules (which requires that students not engage in a course of behaviour offensive to a university authority, board or committee, to an officer or employee of the university, or to another student).
 Students and their work must also comply with Australian law, specifically the Office of Film and Literature Classification Code.
 This code prohibits the publication/dissemination of material that 'appears to purposefully debase or abuse for the enjoyment of readers/viewers, and which lacks moral, artistic or other values to the extent that they offend against generally accepted standards of morality, decency and propriety'.

-Due to COVID-19 conditions, this unit is currently delivered virtually.
-However, attendence at live virtual seminars and tutorials is required for students meet assessment requirements.
+Due to COVID-19 conditions, some or all of this unit may be delivered virtually.
+However, attendence at live seminars and tutorials, whether delivered on-campus or online, is required for students meet assessment requirements.
 Seminars will be digitally recorded BUT as seminar sessions are highly interactive and participatory, recordings should only be used as a back-up in occasional situations of unavoidable absence.

 Inclusion and engagement